Gauges in IndiaOn this page

 Narrow Gauge - 2' (610mm)

-A few places in India have the even narrower 2–foot gauge: New Jalpaiguri-Darjeeling, Neral Matheran, and the Gwalior branch lines, which include Gwalior - Sheopur Kalan, Gwalior – Shivpuri, and Gwalior – Bhind.
+A few places in India have the even narrower 2-foot gauge: New Jalpaiguri - Darjeeling and Neral - Matheran.
+The branch lines around Gwalior of the erstwhile Scindia State Railway were another network but these lines have been steadily converted to broad gauge.
+Of this network, Gwalior - Shivpuri and Gwalior - Bhind are operational on the wider gauge.
+Gwalior - Sheopur Kalan has recently (03/2020) been closed and is awaiting conversion.
 (The Gwalior lines in the past also included the Ujjain–Agar line.)
-The Howrah-Amta and Howrah-Sheakhala NG lines were shut down a while back, and are now being rebuilt as broad gauge.
+The Howrah-Amta and Howrah-Sheakhala NG lines were shut down a while back, and are now broad gauge.

-The two narrow gauges together make up about 3700 route km of IR's network.
+In their heyday, the two narrow gauges together made up about 3700 route km of IR's network.

 Interestingly, India has never used ‘rollbocken’ or transporter wagons to allow direct movement of freight from one gauge to another.
 Transshipment of freight from one gauge to another was always done by manually unloading and reloading the goods from one train to another.
 Two transporter wagons were supplied by Calthrop to the Barsi Light Railway but fell into disuse after just a few years.
 They were used at the Kuruduwadi workshops for many years afterwards.
 Apart from these, no transporter wagons are known to have been used in India.